ClickHouse/ClickHouse/docs/en/query_language/dicts/external_dicts_dict_sources.md

 Setting fields:

 -   `host` – The ClickHouse host.
 If it is a local host, the query is processed without any network activity.
 To improve fault tolerance, you can create a [Distributed](../../operations/table_engines/distributed.md) table and enter it in subsequent configurations.
 -   `port` – The port on the ClickHouse server.
 -   `user` – Name of the ClickHouse user.
 -   `password` – Password of the ClickHouse user.
 -   `db` – Name of the database.
 -   `table` – Name of the table.
 -   `where` – The selection criteria.
 May be omitted.
 -   `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
 Read more in the section [Updating dictionaries](external_dicts_dict_lifetime.md).

-### MongoDB {#dicts-external_dicts_dict_sources-mongodb}
+### MongoDB {#dicts-external-dicts-dict-sources-mongodb}

 Example of settings: